aframevr/aframe/docs/core/entity.md

 document.querySelector('a-entity[sound]').components.sound.pause();
 ```

+### `isPlaying`

+Whether or not the entity is active and playing.
+If the entity is paused, then `isPlaying` will be false.

 ### `object3D`

 `<a-entity>.object3D` is a reference to the entity's [three.js `Object3D`][object3D] representation.
 More specifically, `object3D` will be a `THREE.Group` object that may contain different types of `THREE.Object3D`s such as cameras, meshes, lights, or sounds: